rudraboina-raj/jenkins-guide/README.md

 Why we need CI/CD?
 -------------------------------------------------------

-→ Detect bugs and problems in early stages of SDLC
+* Detect bugs and problems in early stages of SDLC

-→ Save Cost and efforts
+* Save Cost and efforts

-→ Improves Co-ordination between teams, implement innovative ideas .
+* Improves Co-ordination between teams, implement innovative ideas .

-→Faster release to production system.
+* Faster release to production system.

-→ Automated testing helps deliver a top-notch quality product.
+* Automated testing helps deliver a top-notch quality product.

- → Minimum human intervention, hence less chances of manual error.
+* Minimum human intervention, hence less chances of manual error.

  CONTINOUS INTEGRATION
 -----------------------------------------------------------------------

 Build

-→  Jenkins triggers a build with the help of webhooks Using tools maven, gradle, npm.
+*  Jenkins triggers a build with the help of webhooks Using tools maven, gradle, npm.

 Test

-→ It triggers test Cases Using tools such as selenium, Junit then it generates report test cases to developers and stake holders.
+* It triggers test Cases Using tools such as selenium, Junit then it generates report test cases to developers and stake holders.
 It will be uploaded in a repository for achieving and analytical purpose.

 Scan

-→ If the test cases passed build will be Scanned for vulnerability and Static Code analysis Using tools Blackduck , SonarQube.
+* If the test cases passed build will be Scanned for vulnerability and Static Code analysis Using tools Blackduck , SonarQube.

 Upload

-→Once the previous stages are successful it will upload the build to build repository such as nexus, jfrog artifactory
+* Once the previous stages are successful it will upload the build to build repository such as nexus, jfrog artifactory

 CONTINOUS DELIVERY/DEPLOYMENT
 -----------------------------------------------------------------------

 Dev

-→Then the build is transferred to lower environments ,Such as Dev for the deployment using tools.
+* Then the build is transferred to lower environments ,Such as Dev for the deployment using tools.
 Such as Ansible, Helm for K8's related deployments

 UAT

-→Once it is approved and tested in dev it would then deploy in pre-production UAT environment.
+* Once it is approved and tested in dev it would then deploy in pre-production UAT environment.

 Production

-→ Once it is approved  testing in UAT, then it is ready for deployment in production.
+* Once it is approved  testing in UAT, then it is ready for deployment in production.

 Jenkins Installation Script :-
 -----------------------------------------------------------------------